My Career Change to Recruitment

 Gerard Ellis Career change to recruitment

 Whether you’re a professional sportsman or established in another industry but looking to re-skill, starting down a new career path is never easy.
 It can be frustrating and unsettling.
-However, there’s a lot to be gained from it, so if you’re considering a career change to recruitment, here’s how I did it.
+However, there’s a lot to be gained from it, so if you’re considering a career change to recruitment, here’s how Gerard did it.

 Before you made a career change to recruitment, you were in rugby.
 What was being a professional sportsman like?

-Back in 2012, I started off my rugby career when I signed my first professional contract at the age of 18.
+Gerard: Back in 2012, I started off my rugby career when I signed my first professional contract at the age of 18.
 I was not long out of college, and it was the career I always wanted.
 For 8 years, I was playing for London Irish Rugby Club, before moving on to Dragons Rugby and finally finishing at Coventry Rugby.
 During this time, I played in both the Premiership and the European Cups.
 It was a fantastic time in my life.
 My team and I won the JP Morgan Sevens and Greene King Championship – it’s something I’m really proud of.

 Tell us about the start of your career as a recruiter – how did it come about and what attracted you to recruitment?

-After sustaining an injury, I had to retire from rugby in my late 20s and didn’t know what to do next.
+Gerard: After sustaining an injury, I had to retire from rugby in my late 20s and didn’t know what to do next.
 My friend recommended a career as a recruiter and put me in touch with VIQU’s Managing Director Matt Collingwood and I’ve been here ever since!

 I was first interested in recruitment as it’s a career where you need to be personable and work with different people.
 I’m a talkative person so having a career whereby you build relationships with candidates and clients was very attractive to me.